Virginia Tech® home

 Small Class Sizes = Personal Connection

 Our small class sizes provide the opportunity for our students to build more personal connections with our faculty.
-In addition, our unique mentoring program assigns a faculty member to every student to provide industry connections and career guidance throughout their time at Virginia Tech.
+In addition, our advisors are available to help students by providing industry connections and career guidance throughout their time at Virginia Tech.

 Student talking to employer